rvankoert/loghi-htr/README.md

 - Ubuntu or a similar Linux-based operating system.
 The provided commands are tailored for such systems.

 > [!IMPORTANT]
 > The requirements listed in `requirements.txt` require a Python version > 3.9.
+The `CTCWordBeamSearch` package might have problems with a Python version >= 3.11.
+In that case, you should downgrade to Python 3.10.

 ### Steps